micr0-dev/zubr-web/README.md

 ## What is Zubr?

-**Zubr** is a hard fork of [The Lounge](https://github.com/thelounge/thelounge), designed to modernize the IRC experience while maintaining compatibility with the IRC protocol.
+**Zubr-web** is a hard fork of [The Lounge](https://github.com/thelounge/thelounge).
 Zubr consists of two main components:

 - **[Zubr Server](https://github.com/micr0-dev/zubr-server)**: A modern IRC server wrapper powered by insIRCd with enhanced features, built-in user management and authentication flow.
 - **Zubr Web**: A feature-rich web client that works Zubr servers.

-The point is to vertically integrate the IRC experience, making it more user-friendly and accessible to a broader audience.
+The point is to vertically integrate IRC experience, making it more user-friendly and accessible to a broader audience.

 ### Key Features